voltsemu/volts/README.md

 # User Q&A

+Windows GUI requires Windows 10 version 1909 at least Mac GUI requires osx 10.15 at least
+Linux GUI is not currently planned for development but the cli should work file

 ## How do I Run a game?

 As of Sept 17, 2019.
 You don't.
 This emulator is still early stages.